 So, ultimately it comes down to this: we can hardly blame our self-centred or ambivalent LOs for sometimes using us for their own emotional needs, because that’s exactly what we are doing to them.
 Much healthier than trying to tally blame and convince ourselves that they are more in the wrong than we are, is to focus on what we are doing, what choices we are making, and what we want to do next.
 We have to decide who’s in control of our lives.

 From the perspective of an unhappy limerent, it doesn’t matter how much to blame LO is: you have to decide if you are going to let it continue.
-They could be the biggest flirt, or give you more mixed signals than a mis-wired telephone exchange – all you have to decide is do you want to leave them in charge of your fate?
+They could be the biggest flirt in the world, or give you more mixed signals than a mis-wired telephone exchange, but all you have to decide is: do you want to leave them in charge of your fate?
 Are you willing to subordinate your life to an asymmetrical relationship?
 Or do you want to take responsibility for your conduct, and accept that they will behave as they choose?

 Nobody ever got over limerence by proving to themselves that it was all LO’s fault.
 Taking charge of yourself is the path to freedom.